 The Federal Transportation Bill guides transportation spending throughout the country based on priorities and planning performance measures.
-The Infrastructure Investment and Jobs Act, also known as the Bipartisan Infrastructure Framework (BIF) or Bipartisan Infrastructure Deal was recently signed into law by President Joe Biden on November 15, 2021.
+The Infrastructure Investment and Jobs Act, also known as the Bipartisan Infrastructure Law (BIL) was recently signed into law by President Joe Biden on November 15, 2021.
 The bill began as a \$715 billion infrastructure package, but after congressional negotiations it was amended and now includes funding for broadband access, clean water, and electric grid renewal, in addition to the transportation and road proposals (federal-aid highway, transit, highway safety, motor carrier, research, hazardous materials, and rail programs).
 This version is approximately \$1.2 trillion in spending.